Butonix/pajax/README.md

 - withCredentials (boolean) - en/disables withCredentials

-It is also possible to set the options via chaining in each request
+It is also possible to set the options by chaining methods in a request

 ```javascript
 var pajax = new Pajax();